Linux terminal

 passwd

-# extends or validates the sudo credentials timestamp (typically for 5 minutes)
+Extend or validate the sudo credentials timestamp (typically for 5 minutes):

 sudo -v